ModeShape/modeshape-examples/modeshape-spring-example/README.md

-Example Using ModeShape from a JSF application via CDI
+Example Using ModeShape from a Spring Application
 =========================================================

 What is it?
 -----------

-This is a self-contained and deployable Maven 3 project that shows how to get access and use a repository from a JSF 2 application, using only CDI.
+This is a self-contained and deployable Maven 3 project that shows how to get access and use a repository from a Spring-based web application, using Atomikos as a custom transaction manager.

 System requirements
 -------------------